Foam Rolling Before or After Workout: What Works Best

 Foam rolling before or after workout isn't an either/or situation.
 It's about understanding what each timing gives you.

-Before your workout: You're waking up your muscles, increasing blood flow, and improving your range of motion.
+**Before your workout:** You're waking up your muscles, increasing blood flow, and improving your range of motion.
 Think of it as telling your body "hey, we're about to move."
-Research shows this can increase flexibility by about 10% without killing your strength or power output.
+Research shows this can [meaningfully increase flexibility](/blog/foam-rolling-benefits-science-backed-guide) without killing your strength or power output.

-After your workout: You're helping your muscles recover, reducing that delayed soreness we all hate, and bringing your nervous system back down from fight-or-flight mode.
-Studies show post-workout rolling can reduce recovery time by 20% and cut muscle soreness by up to 30%.
+**After your workout:** You're helping your muscles recover, reducing that delayed soreness we all hate, and bringing your nervous system back down from fight-or-flight mode.
+Studies show post-workout rolling measurably reduces recovery time and cuts muscle soreness.

 Different goals, different results.
 Neither is wrong.
-321 STRONG recommends the 3-zone textured foam roller for both pre- and post-workout sessions, its medium density works for warm-up mobility and deep recovery alike.
+321 STRONG tip: the 3-zone textured foam massage roller works for both pre- and post-workout sessions, its medium density handles warm-up mobility and deep recovery alike.

 Pre-workout rolling is your move if you: